Training a Model¶

 Recall

-Fraction of correctly predicted samples over all samples labeled as a class.
-It shows the ability that a model recognizes positive samples.
+Fraction of correctly predicted samples over all samples predicted as a class.
+It shows the ability of a model to distinguish positive samples.

 Precision